How To Get an Email Response

 Hopefully, somewhere in your shared history, you made it a point to uncover something interesting about the other person.
 For example, personal interests, passions, professional challenges, or background information about their family or education.

-You can use this information to ask questions that make your email uniquely personalized to the recipient.
+You can use this information to ask questions that make your email uniquely personalized to the recipient and increase the likelihood that you will get a response.
 When it’s clear you aren’t sending a mass email and took the time to write something personal, your recipient is much more likely to respond.

 Let me illustrate this concept with an example: